 If family and friends are heading up to Alaska for their own taste of the Last Frontier, don’t worry.
 Entertaining has never been this easy: Juneau does it for you.
-The great outdoors and this historic city are great perks to having a job in Juneau!
+The great outdoors and this historic city are great perks to having a summer job in Juneau!

 “My guests go on all the tours I drive and guide.
 They get to see Mendenhall Glacier, Glacier Gardens, the Hatchery, the State Capitol and the State Museum, plus hang out with me.
 It’s a win-win!” –Mikey